Skip to content

 bash

-astria-go sequencer blockheight
+astria-go sequencer blockheight --network dawn

-Then, open the geth-genesis-local.json file and update the chainId and astriaRollupName to something of your choosing, as well as updating astriaSequencerInitialHeight using the block height from the previous command to choose which sequencer block the first block of your rollup will be in:
+Then, open the dev/geth-genesis-local.json file and update the chainId and astriaRollupName to something of your choosing, as well as updating astriaSequencerInitialHeight using the block height from the previous command to choose which sequencer block the first block of your rollup will be in:

 Create a new genesis account for your Geth rollup: